 5. Mixing sizes.

-We get asked this a lot and its really why we have the broad range within each size.
+We get asked this a lot and it's really why we have a broad range within each size.
 Occasionally and with certain breeds it becomes necessary.
-We sell separate fronts and backs on our accessory page and all sizes will connect easily front to back as separates.
+Please contact us directly if you think you need separate front and rear sizes.

 6. Selecting the correct Hip Lift.
 Conventional or "U" Band